jlefever/LeagueTool/Readme.md

 [Demo](http://leaguetool.azurewebsites.net)

-League Tool is an ASP.NET MVC 5 application that provides a friendly interface for browsing League of Legends champion data.
+League Tool is an ASP.NET MVC 5 web application that provides a friendly interface for browsing League of Legends champion data.
 League Tool uses Riot's [Data Dragon](https://developer.riotgames.com/static-data.html) service to access champion data from a user supplied Region, Language, and Game Version.
-This allows you to see how a specific champion has changed through versions or how it is presented across different regions.
+This allows a user to see how a specific champion has changed through versions or how a champion is presented across regions and languages.
 League Tool uses [Tabler](https://github.com/tabler/tabler) for it's CSS.

 ## Potential Improvements